yusra-kedir/yusra-kedir/README.md

-# Hi there 👋, I'm Yori Kedir
+# Hi there 👋, I'm Yusra Kedir

 🌸 I'm a Flutter student and beginner developer learning to build mobile apps.
 💻 I love creating apps that look beautiful and run smoothly.
 🌱 I’m currently learning: Flutter & Dart
 ⚡ Fun fact: I started coding from my phone before using a laptop!

 ---

 ### 📫 How to reach me
-- 📧 Email: your@email.com
+- 📧 Email: yuserakhedir@email.com
-- 💬 Telegram / Instagram: @yourusername
+- 💬 Telegram / Instagram: @_yori_8489

 ---